Innocence (Buffy the Vampire Slayer)

 "Innocence" is episode 14 of season two of Buffy the Vampire Slayer.
-It was written and directed by Joss Whedon and first broadcast on January 20, 1998.
+It was written and directed by Joss Whedon and first broadcast on The WB on January 20, 1998.
 It is part two of a two-part story.
-Part one, "Surprise". was broadcast the day before.
+Part 1, "Surprise," was broadcast the day before.

 "Innocence" is one of the most critically acclaimed and highest rated episodes in the series, attracting 8.2 million viewers as the series moved from its Monday timeslot to Tuesday.